38 Free Promissory Note Templates & Forms (Word | PDF)

 Objectives of a Promissory Note

-A promissory note is primarily used as a binding document between the lender, the borrower, and the law.
+This note is primarily used as a binding document between the lender, the borrower, and the law.
 First, it is used as documentation that the borrower and the lender are in agreement and that the lender is willing to go by the agreement.
-It, therefore, acts to remind the lender about their contracts so that he or she can abide by it.
+It, therefore, acts to remind the lender about their contracts so that he or she can abide by them.

 ‘I, Henry Joshua admits to having borrowed $4500 from Lyne Mercy and will repay the whole amount on January 12, 2019, with an interest rate of 12% per month.’